RageQuit-NM/Capstone-repo/OverWolf-App/README.md

-# This application is adapted from the Overwolf sample app under the ISC License
+# This application is adapted from the basic Overwolf sample app under the ISC License,
+#The orginal code can be found here: https://github.com/overwolf/sample-app/

 # The following is original to the Overwolf sample app README.md
 # Overwolf sample app